khannasarthak/daily-wallpaper-ubuntu16.04/README.md

 # daily-wallpaper-ubuntu16.04
-A script that changes your wallpaper to the bing image of the day.
+A script that changes your wallpaper to the bing image of the day. everyday.

 **To-Do:**
 * Add a scheduler to make the script run automatically and not block the processor while its waiting (no sleep(time)) **USE CRON INSTEAD**
-* Make it run as a script on startup.
+* ~~Make it run as a script on startup.~~
 * Add a check for whether internet is connected or not.

 **Usage:**